meeting-room-reservation-group/meeting-room-reservation-group/_posts/2016-05-08-create-unit-tests.md

 - Implement the class `Room`

 - Add some unit tests which check, that the required fields are given and / or are valid.
+The reuired field are: `location` and `capacity`.

 {% highlight java %}
     @Test(expected = IllegalArgumentException.class)